CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Introduction

-We summarize our main contributions as follows: \begin{itemize} \item We highlight that an ideal forecasting approach should possess dual capabilities: semantic understanding over contextual conditions and stochastic modeling of continuous temporal dynamics. \item We propose CoGenCast, a hybrid generative framework that couples pre-trained LLMs with continuous flow-matching mechanism for time series forecasting. \item We conduct extensive experiments on multiple benchmarks, demonstrating that CoGenCast consistently outperforms previous compared baselines. \end{itemize}
+We summarize our main contributions as follows: \begin{itemize} \item We reconfigure pre-trained decoder-only LLMs into a native forecasting encoder-decoder backbone by modifying only the attention topology. \item We propose CoGenCast, a hybrid generative framework that couples pre-trained LLMs with continuous flow-matching mechanism for time series forecasting. \item We conduct extensive experiments on multiple benchmarks, demonstrating that CoGenCast achieves competitive performance compared to previous baselines. \end{itemize}